 - Mitigate legal and operational risks by preventing lawsuits and leaks of valuable know-how (“Интеллектуальная собственность и ее значение для бизнеса” – WIPO).

 In this way, IP becomes a strategic resource rather than a mere legal formality.
-It is crucial for entrepreneurs to understand the different types of IP, the basics of protecting them in various jurisdictions, and effective ways of monetizing intangible assets.
+It is important for entrepreneurs to understand the different types of IP, the basics of protecting them in various jurisdictions, and effective ways of monetizing intangible assets.
 Below is an in-depth international overview, focusing on practical business implications.

-- Main Types of Intellectual Property
+- Intellectual property business: Main Types of Intellectual Property

 - International Agreements and WIPO